victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ## Running the Workflow

 The project includes a master script that handles the entire workflow from data download to model evaluation.
-This script is designed to work even if some components haven't been implemented yet, making it ideal for collaborative development.
+This script is designed to work even if some components haven't been implemented yet.

 ```bash
 # Navigate to the project root